hailegiorgis16/ETS0607-15/README.md

 The strip() method is a built-in string function used to remove leading and trailing whitespace (spaces, tabs, newlines) or specified characters from a string.
 # str.lstrip()
 The lstrip() method is a string method that returns a copy of the string with leading characters removed from the left side.
 By default, it removes whitespace characters, but you can specify which characters to remove.
+# str.rstrip()
+The rstrip() method is a string method that returns a copy of the string with trailing characters removed from the right side.
+Like lstrip(), it defaults to removing whitespace but can remove specified characters.